giankdiluvi/giankdiluvi.github.io/index.md

 ## News

+- [August 2024] I successfully defended my thesis proposal, which means that I'm officially a PhD candidate!

 - [May 2024] Our [paper](https://arxiv.org/abs/2304.00149)
 on a new fully-online methodology for assessing educational resources in development has been accepted to the